julelang/manual/src/std/encoding-json.md

 Implementation supports only Jule types, excluding binded types.

 **Encoding details:**\
 Since this function designed for comptime type analysis, the type `T` should be valid type for comptime.
 The type `any`, which is stores dynamic type, is not valid.
-Any unsupported type causes exceptional with `JSONEncodeError.UnsupportedType`.
+Any unsupported type causes exceptional with `EncodeError.UnsupportedType`.

 **Signed/Unsigned Integers, Floating-Points:**\
 Encode as JSON numbers.
-For floating-points, NaN or ±Inf will cause exceptional with `JSONEncodeError.UnsupportedFloatValue`.
+For floating-points, NaN or ±Inf will cause exceptional with `EncodeError.UnsupportedFloatValue`.

 **Booleans:**
 Encode as JSON booleans.